 You may also want to check out another article we wrote outlining the common factors that impacts the cost to ship a car.
 Understanding these factors, combined with the tips provided here, will make you a smarter shopper so you can keep your auto shipping costs to a minimum!

-When you are looking to transport a vehicle, you have two options.
-You can hire a company to do it for you or you can do it yourself.
-We have divided these tips into two categories.
-The first category are general tips to consider when hiring a car shipping company.
-The second category are tips for people that want to go the DIY route.
+Working with a carrier directly and opting for open transport is the cheapest way to ship a car.
+When you are looking for cheap car transport, you have two general options: hire a company to do it for you, or do it yourself.
+We put together 12 tips on how to find cheap car shipping and we divided them into two categories.
+The first category has general tips to consider when hiring a car shipping company.
+The second category includes tips for people that want to go the DIY route.

-Cheap Car Shipping Tips When Hiring an Auto Transportation Company
+How to Find Cheap Car Shipping When Hiring an Auto Transportation Company

 1. Get Multiple Quotes